Water Management Plans For Hospitals

 Hospital acquired infections (HAIs) are one of the nation’s most important public health challenges.
 The Centers for Disease Control and Prevention (CDC) estimates that 1.7 million patients contract HAIs every year, and nearly 99,000 of them die.
 The annual direct medical costs of HAIs to U.S. Hospitals are about $40 Billion.
 Faulty water systems often are direct contributors to this tragic situation.
-This means having a strong water management plan is crucial, especially during a pandemic when hospitals are at or approaching capacity.
+This means having a strong water management plan for hospitals is crucial, especially during a pandemic when hospitals are at or approaching capacity.

 Addressing Hospital Acquired Infections

 Public water systems traveling into large facilities are living biological ecosystems that harbor and distribute potentially harmful, naturally occurring bacteria.
 This means Legionella control in healthcare facilities must be a high priority.

 Nationally, our drinking water infrastructure is in need of a $1 trillion overhaul, a daunting problem that lacks the will to address it.
 Because of this, there is a large and underappreciated need for decentralized hospital water treatment.
 A recent study from Tufts University estimated that several classes of preventable waterborne pathogens contribute to $2 billion in Medicare payments and over 80,000 infection cases per year.
 As awareness of legionella control in hospitals and similar disease prevention strategies continues to grow, so do regulatory mandates intended to keep people safe.

 “What drew me to the LiquiTech products was the fact that it attacked the Legionella while it was in the biofilm.
 We tested positive for legionella and at that point what are your options?
 We didn’t want to shut the hospital down due to using chemicals.”